warisa-r/simcronomicon/README.rst

 --------

 * TODO
-- [] Consider gaussian distribution for some uniform random distribution
+- Consider gaussian distribution for some uniform random distribution
+- Mutation
+- Give a node where the spreader lives (start initial cond)